telerik/reporting-docs/using-reports-in-applications/host-the-report-engine-remotely/telerik-reporting-wcf-service/how-to-implement-and-use-custom-ireportresolver.md

 	   + ReportFileResolverWeb - Resolves IReportDocument from a relative path to trdp or trdx file

-4. Hosting Telerik.Reporting.Service.ReportService subclass in IIS.
+4. __Hosting Telerik.Reporting.Service.ReportService subclass in IIS__

 	1. Add .svc file (e.g. ReportService.svc) to reference your Telerik.Reporting.Service.ReportService subclass.
 The file would contain the following line only: